Mojo Talkin' The Soundtrack

 Nicole Willis & the Soul Investigators Paint Me in a Corner (2015) Timmion records.

-One of modern day soul's most talented voices, Nicole Willis (and her soul Investigators) have released 3 essential albums.
+One of modern day soul's most talented voices, Nicole Willis (and her soul Investigators) have released a selection of essential albums.
 Two solo album offerings & a recent album with the Umo Jazz Orchestra complement perfectly the series of singles released with her name attached.
 This single from 2015 is a positive example of her talent and contemporary soul sound.

 Fay Hallam Peg (2016) Ex-Makin' time vocalist, Fay Hallam, has manage to consistently deliver high quality contemporary releases during recent years.
 Sharing an album with The Bongolian a few years back (Lost in Sound: 2012), this is the follow up to 2015's Corona.
 This instrumental should fill the dance floor of any mod & related club.